kwonus/AVBible/Test-Release-Zipfile-Install/README.md

 Extract the contents of the "zip file" to a folder (Right-click on downloaded zip file and select \<Extract All\>

-It might default to a folder named AV-Bible-2024 in downloads; that works, or it can be save to any folder.
+It might default to a folder named AV-Bible-2024 in downloads; that works, or it can be saved to any folder.

 Wherever it is extracted to, that is where you can run it from.